Configure Workflow SLA Timers

 This avoids unnecessary delays by proceeding to signature as the default path, unless amendments are raised.

-If implementing this type of SLA transition, it's recommended to inform parties of this via an email notification or form description.
+If implementing this type of SLA transition, it's recommended to inform parties via an email notification or form description.

 When a request form is rejected, there are two common approaches:

-SLA Timers can be used to accomadate for both options within a single workflow.
+SLA Timers can be used to accommodate both options within a single workflow.

 To set this up, add a new phase (e.g. Review Rejection) that cards will be sent to upon rejection: